Ericawanja/Javascript-Data-structure-and-Algorithms/Linked Lists/README.md

  If the head is  eqaul to zero, then you should remove the first value by moving the head pointer to the `head.next`

 Next, transverse through the list to find the node with the link to the node to be deleted (previous) and the element after the node to be deleted (current next).
-Note the node to be removed is the current value in the loop whose position is equal to the index.
+Note: the node to be removed is at  the  position equal to the index.

-To remove the element the next property of the previous should point to the next element after the item to be deleted.
+To remove the node,  the next property of the previous should point to the next element after the item to be deleted.
 That is `previous.next = current.next`

  ```javascript
  removeAtIndex(index){